-Update: Information and updates are provided directly to registrants.
+Update: Information and updates provided directly to registrants.
 Awareness activities identify and target those who may engage in consultant lobbying.

-Update registrants and stakeholders on any impacts of December 2020 post-legislative scrutiny of the Act when published by Ministers.
+Update registrants and stakeholders on any impacts of December 2020 post-legislative scrutiny of the Act when implemented by the government.